SoftXperience/home-assistant-foxess-api/README.md

 ## Installation

-Use [hacs.xyz](https://hacs.xyz) to install and uppdate it.
+Use [hacs.xyz](https://hacs.xyz) to install and update it.

-Add this repository to install it.
+Add `https://github.com/SoftXperience/home-assistant-foxess-api` to the user-defined repositories.

+Then install this integration.

 ## Manual installation